Table of Contents:

 Another great thing about visiting early in the morning is being able to escape the hoards of tourists.
 You can listen to the music of birds chirping and fully experience Wat Benchamabophit’s calmness and serenity.
 Do be careful though and don’t fall victim to the infamous gem scam here.

 Doi Suthep Temple in Chiang Mai

 Sat on a hill high above the city, getting to Wat Phra That Doi Suthep is a small adventure in itself.
-The drive up offers some incredible views, so schedule in some photo stops if you’re driving yourself.
+The drive-up offers some incredible views, so schedule some photo stops if you’re driving yourself.

 White Temple in Chiang Rai

-Wat Rong Khun also is known as The White Temple looks like it was the part of the fairy tale!
-You can see it on some of the best pictures of Thailand.
+Wat Rong Khun also known as The White Temple looks like it was part of the fairy tale!
+You can see it in some of the best pictures of Thailand.